dfelinto/blender-manual/manual/video_editing/preview/display_mode.rst

 image would have most of its information toward the left side of the graph.

 Use this mode to balance out the tonal range in an image.
-A well balanced image should have nice and smooth distribution of color values.
+A well-balanced image should have nice and smooth distribution of color values.

 .. figure:: /images/video-editing_preview_display-mode_example.jpg